Skip to Content

 In the event that officials issue an evacuation order for your locality, it’s best to leave promptly.
 This action not only protects you from potential hazards but also ensures that emergency services can access the roads without obstruction.

-• If time permits, turn off the gas, electricity, and water.
+• Turn off the gas, electricity, and water.

 • Addition Resources